afterCherry/Photovoltaic-Cells-for-Wireless-Sensor-Nodes/Background/Concepts.md

 ![BSF and TOPCon](https://github.com/afterCherry/Photovoltaic-Cells-for-Wireless-Sensor-Nodes/blob/main/Background/Images/BSP%20and%20TOPCon.jpeg)

+# BSF: power generated & power loss
 - (a) Derive an expression for the power generated, Pgen, in an area of a BSF solar cell between two metal contact fingers of length b, spaced a distance S apart when operated at the maximum power point with a voltage VMP and current density JMP. <br>
 [4'] <br>

-(b)The power lost due to current flow in the emitter in this area is given by...where 𝑅sheet is the emitter sheet resistance.
+(b)The power loss due to current flow in the emitter in this area is given by...where 𝑅sheet is the emitter sheet resistance.
 For a solar cell with 𝑅sheet =35 Ω⁄sq, JMP = 30 mA/cm2 and VMP = 0.48 V, calculate the maximum finger spacing if the fractional power loss (Ploss/Pgen) is to be less than 3%. <br>
 [4'] <br>
 ![power loss](https://github.com/afterCherry/Photovoltaic-Cells-for-Wireless-Sensor-Nodes/blob/main/Background/Images/power%20loss.jpeg)

+## bifacial solar cell: power conversion efficiencies & bifaciality factor & equivalent efficiency & bificial gain
 - A bifacial solar cell is measured under AM1.5 illumination with a total intensity of 1 kWm-2 from the front and rear and is found to have the following properties:
 ![fill factor](https://github.com/afterCherry/Photovoltaic-Cells-for-Wireless-Sensor-Nodes/blob/main/Background/Images/FF.png)
 Calculate:<br>